 As an artist, the goal is to get you into the studio feeling comfortable and staying that way throughout the session while maintaining a positive creative space.

 Completing these 3 tasks as the countdown to your recording session date winds down will ensure that your only worry that day will be getting there on time.

 You’ve heard it before, “know all your parts because they will be under the microscope.”

 What you don’t hear as often is you should know what everyone else will be playing.

 I’m not saying you should be able to play their part, but understanding it will help you make decisions in relation to what the others are playing.

 As a group, take the time to solidify song tempos, structure, and harmonies.

 Individually, a guitarist may focus on rhythms/leads and phrasing.

+Knowing what and how you will play your part will bring consistency between recording takes when its time to perform in the studio.
 I can’t tell you how many times I’ve gotten into a studio with my own bands, only to realize much of drum and vocal parts had been mostly improvised during rehearsal.

 Those of you in a setting that requires improvisation, like jazz, I know you might think this is just oh so structured, but hear me out.
-The understanding of form is essential to the performance and the style of the song informs you of the vocabulary needed to get through it with fluidity.
+The understanding of song form is essential to the performance and the style of the song informs you of the vocabulary needed to play through it with fluidity.